kashing1999/notes/java.md

 ### Static Methods
 - Static methods are class methods rather than object methods
 - Can be used without creating an object
-- Cannot use non static instance variables or methods
+- Cannot use non static instance variables or methods from the same class
 - Cannot be overriden, it only hides the method, hence polymorphism does not occur
 - Can be overloaded
-- Calling a non-static function inside a static function is not allowed
 - Use it:
     1. If you are writing utility classes and they are not supposed to be changed.
     2. If the method is not using any instance variable.